Makhdoom Mehboob Zaman

-Makhdoom Mehboob Zaman is a Pakistani politician who is the current Provincial Minister of Sindh for Revenue and Relief, in office since 19 August 2018.
-He has been a member of the Provincial Assembly of Sindh since August 2018.
+Makhdoom Mehboob Zaman is a Pakistani politician who was the Provincial Minister of Sindh for Revenue and Relief, in office from 19 August 2018 till 11 August 2023.
+He had been a member of the Provincial Assembly of Sindh from August 2018 till August 2023.

 Early life and education

 He was born on 25 May 1991 in Karachi, Pakistan.

 He received a degree of Master of Arts in Political Science from the University of Sindh.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-58 (Matiari-I) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-58 (Matiari-I) in the 2018 Pakistani general election.

 On 19 August, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Murad Ali Shah and was made Provincial Minister of Sindh for Revenue and Relief.